dhucul/AudioCopy/README.md

 # AudioCopy
-“You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
+"You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
-You take the red pill—you stay in Wonderland, and I show you how deep the codebase goes.”
+You take the red pill—you stay in Wonderland, and I show you how deep the codebase goes."

 A Windows command-line tool for high-quality audio CD ripping with advanced disc diagnostics, written in C++.